g-h-0-S-t/HTML_CSS_Xtractr/README.md

 You can copy the values from the form fields and use it in your development.

-**Usage :** Copy - Paste the code from the JS file into the browser console and hit enter or save it as a bookmark and click on it when on a webpage.
+**Usage :** Copy - Paste the code from the **HTML_CSS_Xtractr.js** file into the browser console and hit enter or save it as a bookmark and click on it when on a webpage.

 **Screenshot :**